the-low-res-artist/rpgforge.docs/src/en/stable/user_manual/assets_management/assets_importer/import_animations.md

 Import option|Description|Supported formats
 --------|--------|--------
 Sprite Sheet|Import an image file made up of numerous smaller graphics ("sprites") that are grouped into a tiled grid formation.|.png .bmp .jpg .jpeg
-Sprite Directory|Import a folder containing one or multiple sprites, each separated in its own image file|folders and subfolders
+Sprite Directory|Import a folder containing one or multiple sprites, each separated in its own image file|directory and sub-directories
 Aseprite File| Import an Aseprite file that already contain animation information|.ase .aseprite

 ## Import procedure